Did you know that stormwater is the biggest source of water pollution and there is a lot we can do to prevent it?

-Water pollution is placing in or on, or otherwise introducing into or onto water, any matter, whether solid, liquid or gas, so that the physical, chemical or biological condition of the waters is changed.
+Water pollution is placing in or on water any matter including solids, liquid or gas, so that the physical, chemical or biological condition of the water is changed.

-Water pollution can arise from a variety of means, including poor building practices, washing vehicles with detergents in the street and placing chemicals, sediments and any other foreign materials in a body of water or water course (this includes stormwater channels, drains and roadside street gutters).
+Water pollution can occur from poor building practices, washing cars with detergents in the street, gardeners blowing leaves into gutters and placing chemicals, sediments and other foreign material in a body of water (this includes stormwater channels, drains and roadside street gutters).

 The most common water pollution enquiries received by our compliance staff result from inadequate sediment and erosion control on construction sites, followed by sewer overflows, paint/oil spills, swimming pool overflows, industrial areas spills, etc.